alcf-lidar/alcf-lidar.github.io/documentation/supported_alcs/index.md

 **Type:** `chm15k`

-Lufft CHM 15k uses near-infrared wavelength of 1064 nm.
+Lufft CHM 15k is a ceilometer which uses near-infrared wavelength of 1064 nm.
 The instrument stores backscatter in NetCDF files, which can be used directly with the ALCF commands `alcf auto lidar` and `alcf lidar` without conversion.